-The FYI Co-edit with Client function allows you to share documents so the client can edit the document.
+The FYI Co-edit with Client function allows you to share editable documents with clients, their employees, bookkeeper and business contacts.
 It also allows more than one person to work on a document at the same time so both your client and your team members can work together on the same document.
 Refer also to Overview - Co-edit with Client.

 This could be used, for example for an Annual Checklist that the client can fill in and enter any questions.
 There is no need for the client to email the document back to practice.
 While it is in Co-edit with Client, the document is held on your practice's OneDrive in the relevant client's folder so you have access to see any changes the client has made.

 Do not Co-edit with Client any Excel Spreadsheets with Linked Cells.
 Macros and Other Controls